 Jane’s Walk is a series of free neighbourhood walking tours that help put people in touch with where they live and with each other.
 During the walks, people tell stories about their communities, explore their cities, and connect with neighbours.

 American urbanist Jane Jacobs championed the voices of everyday people in neighbourhood planning and city-making.
+The documentary Citizen Jane: Battle for the City is available on Kanopy.
 We have a video Urban Wisdom in which she shares her insights.
 Her famous book The Death and Life of Great American Cities is in our collection if you want to read more.
-Some of you might know about Jane from the doco Citizen Jane which screened in Christchurch at the 2017 NZ International Film Festival.

 Since its inception in Toronto in 2007, Jane’s Walk has happened in hundreds of cities around the world.
 The official global festival weekend is always the first weekend in May.